 In an ever-evolving field, the IP must stay abreast of current research in infection control, as well as new products and interventions that are available.
 They must then transfer their knowledge to their staff as well as to the facility staff as a whole.
 Summarizing current clinical findings, preparing caregivers for home-based infection control, presenting data and reports to the hospital C-suite or Board -- the IP is always a teacher.

-As you can see, the hospital IP is a versatile leader whose central mission is ensuring patient safety.
+As you can see, the hospital IP is a versatile leader whose central mission is ensuring safety of all who enter the hospital.
 The position demands expertise in microbiology, epidemiology, statistics, human resources, education, public policy, and clinical practice.
 To say they wear many hats is to put it mildly!
 In the ongoing battle against dangerous pathogens, the IP is drill sergeant, bunk mate, soldier, medic, general and diplomat.